 Tip #4: Follow your instructors' assignment guidelines carefully but do not over-rely on your sources.
 A research paper requires that you choose a topic to explore and find sources to support your ideas.
 Therefore, you should expound upon or explain how your source further strengthens your argument or idea.
 Instructors expect that no more than 20-30% of your paper will be comprised of material from other sources.
 Too much material from other sources will overpower YOUR writing.

 Tip #5: When you use the three strategies (direct quotes, paraphrasing, summarizing), you must use an in-text citation and also include that source in your bibliography or works cited page.
 For more information about formatting, see the tab for Citations.

 Think of the quote as a rare and precious jewel.

 Quotes can be super-effective in getting your point across to the reader.
 Just be sure you’re not stringing a bunch of quotes together – you want your voice to be stronger than the voice of your sources.
 You always need to interpret, analyze, add to and explain more about the quote to your reader.

 Here are some guidelines to help you decide when to use quotes:

 You may choose to quote an entire passage from a source or just words or phrases.
-Make sure to use signal words (see below) to move between your ideas and the words of your source and avoid wordy or awkward introductions to a quote.
+Make sure to use signal words (see below) to move between your ideas and the words of your source.
 Also, always cite your work.
-See examples below for ideas on how to use quotes.

 Direct Quotes (MLA format):